 Re-Stream Nurture Programs

 Perhaps you’ve already enabled some nurture streams and connected those workflows to your website or social call to action.
 It’s always a good time to review that data and observe where your prospects stop engaging.
 Looking for the major breaks in each stream will allow you to see where you may need to develop additional content or re-target your messaging.
 Sometimes prospects download content that isn’t reflective of their real needs, so evaluate accordingly and re-direct them to a different stream if necessary.

 Revamp Lead Scoring Criteria

 All leads are not created equally!
-The start of a New Year, or even simply a new quarter can mean that your sales teams may be divided new territory and maybe core market segments have shifted in focus.
-The longer you leave outdated lead scoring rules in place, the more sales qualified leads will start getting kicked back to your marketing team.
+The start of a New Year, or even simply a new quarter can mean that your sales teams may be divided new territories and maybe core market segments have shifted in focus.
+The longer you leave outdated lead-scoring rules in place, the more sales-qualified leads will start getting kicked back to your marketing team.
 Ensure that key sales qualification criteria have been accurately updated to make the most of the lead nurturing programs you’ve put in place.

 Remodel Buyer Personas

 Once you’ve reviewed your lead scoring criteria, take a minute and update your buyer personas.
 Even the slightest market criteria change can have a big impact on the kind of content you need to create to support what your prospects require to make that purchasing decision.
 Map out your content inventory against the updated persona’s buyer journey or sales cycle – you’ll get a clear picture of where the gaps are.
 This exercise will also guide your content creation decisions right out of the gate.

 Social media can be an invaluable platform, but it’s not a one size fits every campaign.
 Weaving social media tactics into your automation strategy allows your marketing team to expedite and expand social engagement so much more efficiently and create a culture of real-time responsiveness.